 JIT provisioning obviously benefits end-users by contributing to a more seamless access experience, however the true benefits of this feature are geared towards you, the admin.
 With JIT provisioning enabled in your Atlassian Data Center products, you’ll be able to better establish your IdP as the single source of truth for identity management, reduce user complaints and requests, win valuable time back, and instill a stronger sense of security.
 All of which contribute to making you, the team’s you support, and your enterprise, more efficient and effective in the process.

-To get started, you can enable JIT provisioning once you’ve upgraded to the respective product versions mentioned above, or you can download the app from the Atlassian Marketplace.
+To get started, you can enable just-in-time provisioning once you’ve upgraded to the respective product versions mentioned above, or you can download the app from the Atlassian Marketplace.
 To learn more about how to get JIT provisioning set up, check out the following page.

 To learn more about what’s yet to come for improving the enterprise user management experience, follow the link to the video below.